-If an executive's employment is terminated by us without cause or if the executive resigns for good reason prior to or more than 12 months following a change in control of the company, the executive is eligible for severance benefits in 12 equal monthly installments consisting of an amount equal to the sum of one times the executive's base salary and one times the executive's target bonus, plus an amount equal to 12 months of COBRA coverage.
-In such case, the vesting of each executive's then-outstanding equity awards shall also accelerate by 25%.
-The severance benefits described in this paragraph are contingent upon the executive agreeing to a general release of claims in favor of us following termination of employment.
+If Mr. Ray's employment is terminated by us without cause or if he resigns for good reason within 18 months following a change in control of our company, he will be eligible for severance benefits in 18 equal monthly installments consisting of an amount equal to the sum of one times his base salary and one times his target bonus, plus up to 18 months of COBRA coverage.
+In such case, the remainder of any performance-based restricted stock units held by Mr. Ray as of the date of termination shall accelerate by 25%.
+The severance benefits described in this paragraph are contingent upon Mr. Ray executing an effective general release of claims in favor of us.

-If an executive's employment is terminated by us without cause or if the executive resigns for good reason within 12 months following a change in control of our company, the executive is eligible for severance benefits in a lump sum consisting of an amount equal to the sum of one times the executive's base salary and one times the executive's target bonus, plus an amount equal to 12 months of COBRA coverage.
-The severance benefits described in this paragraph are contingent upon the executive agreeing to a general release of claims in favor of us following termination of employment.
+If an executive's employment (other than Mr. Ray's) is terminated by us without cause or if the executive resigns for good reason within 12 months following a change in control of our company, the executive is eligible for severance benefits in a lump sum consisting of an amount equal to the sum of one times the executive's base salary and one times the executive's target bonus, plus an amount equal to 12 months of COBRA coverage payable in a lump sum.
+The severance benefits described in this paragraph are contingent upon the executive executing an effective general release of claims in favor of us.